ackinc/c-dsa/README.txt

-Implementation of some common data structures and algorithms in C
+C implementation of some common data structures and algorithms
+Ref: opendatastructures.org